 Some people like to collect comics without them “harmed,” regardless of the signature.
-Although, arguably, a proven-signed comic should be worth more, that does not always reflect how much someone will pay for it.
+Although, arguably, an authentically signed comic should be worth more, that does not always reflect how much someone will pay for it.
 For example, in my eyes, I could not put a value on that comic.
 If I did, it would be astronomical in price.
 This goes with absolutely every comic signed everywhere.
-As for the grading system, there is a rubric of it shown here at Comics Price Guide‘s first website.

 Let’s take an example here: